Fantom-Factory/afPillow/readme.md

 ## Page Events

-Page events allow pages to respond to RESTful actions by mapping URIs to page event methods.
+Page events allow pages to respond to RESTful actions by mapping URLs to page event methods.
 Page event methods are called in the context of the page they are defined.
 Denote page events with the `@PageEvent` facet.

 Lets change our example so that the page context is a `Str` and introduce an event called `loves`: